Introduction

 Coffee break

-Participants will have access to the article presented by the expert in advance to do research on it and to enrich the debate with comments, observations and contributions.
+Round table debate among experts.
+Commentators on the topic will have access to the article presented by the expert in advance to do research and enrich the discussion with their comments, observations, and inputs.

 17:15 – 17:45